UrielA01/The-Social-Network/README.md

 ### Installing

-First of all you'll need to import the database, do this by opening [xampp in chrome](localhost/phpmyadmin) and importing the database from the project files (final_project.sql).
+First of all you'll need to import the database, do this by opening [xampp in chrome](localhost/phpmyadmin) and importing the database with [DB](DB.sql) file.

 Then download the repository and open terminal in it, run
 ```